-$^{4}$ Rule 8.D.1(b)(iv).
+Rule 8.D.1(b)(iv).
 Aesthetics - all waters shall be free from pollutants in concentrations or combinations that: iv.
 Result in the dominance of species of fish and wildlife to such a degree as to create a nuisance or interfere with the existing or designated uses.

-A three-year water quality monitoring study was conducted by the School for Marine Science and Technology at UMass-Dartmouth (SMAST) and involved monthly sampling at 22 sites across Mount Hope Bay and the Taunton River Estuary from 2004 to 2006 (see Figure 4).
-This study showed that average chlorophyll-a over the three year period was above 10 ug/l at all monitoring stations across the Taunton River Estuary and Mount Hope Bay.
-The 20th percentile DO concentrations for the three year period were below the 5.0 mg/l water quality standard at four of the six sites in the Taunton River Estuary (MHB 1, 2 and 18-21).
+DO concentrations for the three year period were below the 5.0 mg/l water quality standard at four of the six sites in the Taunton River Estuary.
 Table 2, reproduced from SMAST, Summary of Water Quality Monitoring Program for the Mount Hope Bay Embayment System (2004 - 2006) at 24 (August 16, 2007).